open-duelyst/duelyst/terraform/README.md

 Create a `terraform` user with an Access Key (no password), and attach [this IAM policy](iamPolicy.json) to the user.

-This is a policy of "least privilege" which enables the permissions needed to create a staging environment.
+This policy includes all permissions needed to create a staging environment.

 In the final step, copy the Access Key and Secret Key into a password manager.
 You will need these later to use in `terraform.tfvars` files which are ignored by Git in this repo.